 The listing of these papers and publications here in no way implies a connection between the authors and this blog.
-Nor does it imply that Political Prisoners in Thailand endorses everything stated in each publication.
+Nor does it imply that Political Prisoners in Thailand endorses everything in each publication.

 Academic Papers and Articles:

 NIASNytt has an issue on the 2006 coup, including discussion of the role of the monarchy: “Thailand and the 2006 coup”

 The Journal of Contemporary Asia had a special issue in 2008 that can be downloaded as a zipped file: “Thailand’s ‘Good Coup’, the Fall of Thaksin, the Military and Democracy”.
 Important articles for the issues of monarchy and politics are by Michael Connors, Kevin Hewison (download it: JCA_38_1_2008), Ukrist Pathamanand and Porphant Ouyyanont.
 The journal special issue is reviewed in Asia Sentinel.

 In 2016, the same journal has a special issue on Thailand and authoritarianism, and two articles are available for free download:

 - Veerayooth Kanchoochat & Kevin Hewison, Introduction: Understanding Thailand’s Politics

 - Eugénie Mérieau, Thailand’s Deep State, Royal Power and the Constitutional Court (1997–2015)